Western Force: Controversies

 In November 2007, Western Force players Scott Fava and Richard Brown were fined and ordered to do community service for mistreating protected native quokkas at a team bonding session on Rottnest Island, 19 km off the coast of Perth.

 Eye-witness accounts stated that the players had mishandled the animals, including trapping and throwing them, though none were known to be seriously injured.
 Alcohol was said to be a factor.

 As a result of the actions, Australian Wallaby number 8 Fava was ordered to pay $11,000, attend a week of community service and undergo counselling for alcohol abuse, while flanker Richard Brown was sentenced to a $5000 fine as well as seven days' community service.
 Both fines were payable to the Rottnest Island Conservation Foundation.

 In February 2008, Matt Henjak and Haig Sare were involved in a fight at a pub in Perth.
 Henjak hit Sare and broke his jaw and was sacked by the Force for misconduct.
 Haig Sare returned to play for the Force at the end of Season 2008 once his injuries healed.

 Firepower funding debacle

 Sponsorship payments from the fuel technology company Firepower were a major factor in luring Wallaby star Matt Giteau and others to play for the Western Force in Perth.
 The luckless Giteau was one of a number of sportsmen owed millions of dollars after the collapse of Firepower.

-A new consortium offered to cover the Firepower money if Giteau extended his existing contract, however he chose not to, and returned to Canberra to play for the Brumbies.
+A new consortium offered to cover the Firepower money if Giteau extended his existing contract; he, however, chose not to and returned to Canberra to play for the Brumbies.